 This simple program will empower every one of your Directors and Managers to create a culture of recognition at your organization and inspire great employee performance, while giving program admins and main stakeholders the ability to oversee activity and monitor participation rates :)

-As the Team Admin, you use the nomination reports to see all nominations and then send Guusto gifts as participation incentives.
+As the Team Admin, you use the Shoutouts reports to see all Shoutouts and then send Guusto gifts as participation incentives.
 Check out this article for ideas on adding incentives to boost your program to participation!

-In addition, you can give certain Key Managers rights to see all nominations and empower them with budgets for sending gifts.
+In addition, you can give certain Key Managers permissions to see all Shoutouts and empower them with budgets for sending gifts.